jessicarush/python-notes/deployment.md

 ### 1. Disable root logins & password logins via SSH

 Since we now have a new user account that can run administrator commands via sudo, there is really no need to expose the root account.
-To disable root logins, you need to edit the /etc/ssh/sshd_config file on your server.
-You probably have the vi and nano text editors installed in your server to edit files:
+To disable root logins, you need to edit the `/etc/ssh/sshd_config` file on your server.
+You probably have the vim and nano text editors installed in your server to edit files:
 ```
 $ sudo vi /etc/ssh/sshd_config
 $ sudo nano /etc/ssh/sshd_config